-Trips to the Isle of Wight are popular; a short hop to Cowes or heading further west to Yarmouth.
-On the mainland there are many rivers to explore, such as Beaulieu, the Hamble, and the Itchen as well as Portsmouth, Langstone and Chichester harbours.
+Sailing trips to the Isle of Wight are popular; a short hop to Cowes or heading further west to Yarmouth.
+On the mainland there are many rivers to explore under sail, such as Beaulieu, the Hamble, and the Itchen as well as Portsmouth, Langstone and Chichester harbours.

 Our offshore skippers are also invaluable in undertaking the delivery passages for the summer cruise.